-Herat, 07 March 2017 – Central Statistics Organization (CSO) of Afghanistan launched the final report of data set for Herat Socio-Demographic and Economic Survey during a press event.
+Kabul, 31 January 2017 – Central Statistics Organization (CSO) of Afghanistan launched the highlights of Nimroz Socio-Demographic and Economic Survey during a press event at CSO.

-CSO with the support of other government entities and the people of Herat conducted the SDES in Herat, as the tenth province that was covered with the technical support of United Nations Population Fund (UNFPA).
+CSO with the support of other government entities and the people of Nimroz conducted the SDES in Nimroz, as the eleventh province that was covered with the technical support of United Nations Population Fund (UNFPA).

 The SDES is designed as a long term project to gradually gather information on population from all 34 provinces.
 This survey has also built CSO staff capacity in conducting large scale surveys.
 SDES provides village level data for local development policy and planning.

 - Gathering data for evidence based decision making, policy, planning and management,

 - Providing data for informed humanitarian assistance, and

 - Availability of data for research and analysis,

 The SDES is conducted in a way that it covers every other household (i.e. 50%) in a given area with survey questionnaires and the remaining every other households are asked the name of the head of the household and the number of members of the household.

 SDES GATHERS INFORMATION ON: